trooperandz/survey-node-test/README.md

 # Online Random Survey Application

 > This application presents randomly selected multiple choice survey questions to site visitors.
 Visitors are never given a repeat question.
 Answers are stored in a MySQL database.
-The application features an admin interface which allows authorized users to add admin users, create questions, view/delete questions and view visitors' answers.
-It is built on Node.js and utilizes Express.js, Sequelize.js and Handlebars.js.
+The application features an admin interface which allows authorized users to add admin users, create and delete questions, and view visitors' answers.
+It is built with Node.js and utilizes Express.js, Sequelize.js and Handlebars.js.

 ##### To view the live site demo, navigate to [survey.mtholla.com](http://survey.mtholla.com)